MOBILITY HUBS

 Homepage icon

-Abbey Wood Shopping Park hub
+Abbey Wood Shopping Park hub, Bristol

-Abbey Wood Shopping Park hub
+Abbey Wood Shopping Park hub, Bristol

 The hub includes shared e-bike and e-scooter parking, as well as a range of other useful services including free Wi-Fi.
 It is located immediately next to the New Road bus stop, with onward transport links to Bristol city centre, Bristol Parkway and UWE Frenchay.